Tony Sanneh

-Anthony Sanneh (born June 1, 1971) is an American retired professional soccer player who played as a defender or midfielder.
+Anthony Sanneh (born June 1, 1971) is an American former professional soccer player who played as a defender or midfielder.

 Club career

 Youth and college

 Tony Sanneh was born in Saint Paul, Minnesota to an African father from Gambia and an American mother from Wisconsin.
 He attended the St. Paul Academy and Summit School and played for the local soccer team, St. Paul Blackhawks.
 He graduated in 1990 having been selected twice to the All State team.
 He went on to play college soccer for the NCAA Division I Milwaukee Panthers, where, as a striker, he became the school's all-time scoring leader, with 53 goals and 32 assists from 1990 to 1993.
 He was named an NCAA Second-Team All-American in 1993.

 Professional

 In 1994, his first year out of college, Sanneh played with USISL's Milwaukee Rampage, where he scored 14 goals and 14 assists while teaming up with Brian McBride.
 His partnership with McBride was highlighted by a goal that the latter scored during the opening 2002 World Cup match against Portugal, which originated from a cross by Sanneh.
 During the winter 1994 season, Sanneh joined the indoor soccer Chicago Power of the National Professional Soccer League (NPSL).
 He played 34 games, scoring 27 goals in the 1994–95 season.
 He also played goalkeeper in four games for a total of 79:15 minutes.
 In the 1995–96 indoor season, he played in only nine games, scoring four goals, but also played 4:19 minutes as a goalkeeper.
 In 1995, he played with a former Milwaukee Panthers teammate, Manny Lagos, on the Minnesota Thunder, amassing 18 goals and 22 assists with the team.
 He also played the 1995–96 indoor season with the Milwaukee Wave.
 In 1996, midway through the inaugural MLS season, Sanneh was signed by D.C.
 United.
 Originally a forward, Tony played a variety of positions for United, mostly at right midfield.
 He went on to score goals in the first two MLS Cups, leading D.C. to consecutive titles.
 Sanneh ended his original MLS stay after the 1998 season, signing with Bundesliga club Hertha BSC in January 1999.